Submitty/submitty.github.io/_docs/developer/development_instructions/vagrant_email_configuration.md

-When configured, Submitty can send instructor announcements and other important messages to users.
+When configured, Submitty can send instructor announcements and other important messages to users via email.
 Please see the System Administrator
 Documentation: [Email Configuration](../../sysadmin/email_configuration)

 On the developer vagrant machine, the sending of emails is simulated with the